msp-strath/three-times/content/basics/conditionals.md

 toc: true
 ---

-We continue our journey into programming basics by looking at simple control flow using *conditionals* statements and expressions.
+We continue our journey into programming basics by looking at simple control flow using *conditional* statements and expressions.
-Common to all realisations of conditions is that we can control the execution flow of our program based on a boolean value.
+Common to all realisations of conditionals is that we can control our programs execution using boolean values.
 That is,
 *if* the value is `true` *then* flow one way *else* go the other.